ChromiumDotNet/WebView2.DevTools.Dom/ISSUE_TEMPLATE.md

 **Before you file a bug, have you:**

+* Considered if this is a question and not a bug?.
+For questions please use Discussions, if unuse use Discussions (https://github.com/amaitland/WebView2.DevTools.Dom/discussions).
 * Tried upgrading to newest version of WebView2.DevTools.Dom, to see if your issue has already been resolved and released?
 * Checked existing open *and* closed issues, to see if the issue has already been reported?
 * Tried reproducing your problem in a new isolated project?
-* Considered if this is a general question and not a bug?.
-For general questions please use Discussions.

 ### Description